North Hollywood High School: STEM Magnet

 The STEM Magnet was established in 2018, and is an alternative course of study that prepares students for college and career opportunities in Science, Technology, Engineering, and Math.

 Small Learning Communities

 The Small Learning Communities (SLCs) are intended to increase student achievement by personalizing the educational experience of students in large schools.
-Of the eight SLCs originally created, three remain as of 2019; the Humanitas School for Advanced Studies (HSAS), the Home Engineering Academy (HEA), and the Freshmen Academy (FA).
+Of the eight SLCs originally created, three remain as of 2025; the Humanitas School for Advanced Studies (HSAS), the Home Engineering Academy (HEA), and the Freshmen Academy (FA).
 The HSAS is designed for identified gifted, high achieving, high-ability students who show an interest in taking Honors and Advanced Placement courses.
 The HEA specializes in the construction and building trades.

 Rankings

+In 2025, LAUSD awarded the NHHS Zoo Magnet with the Merit Award of Excellence.

-In 2022, U.S. News & World Report ranked NHHS as #1,349 in the country, #197 of CA High Schools, #92 in CA Metro Area High Schools, #13 in LAUSD, and gave it a College Readiness Index of 45.8/100.
+In 2025, U.S. News & World Report ranked NHHS as #1,218 in the country, #165 of CA High Schools, #69 in CA Metro Area High Schools, #13 in LAUSD, with an overall score of 93.1/100.